tommichaels/tommichaels/README.md

 - 🔭 I'm reaserching on developing a Web app to aid mobile application development 🤖 💱
 - 🌱 I’m currently learning about WebXR development and Web3.0 😊
-- 👯 I’m looking to collaborate with other content creators around the globe 🌎
+- 👯 I’m looking to collaborate with other software engineers and content creators around the globe 🌎
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun facts: I love anime, movies, music and wildlife documentaries 🧐 , and I have a degree in Mechanical Engineering.